Early Spring Blooming

 |And why dandelions are NOT a good food source for bees |

 Early spring blooms are especially important for emerging pollinators such as queen bumblebees, mason bees and mining bees.
-Abundant blooms in spring will set-up bee populations for a successful year of breeding and lead to more abundant populations in summer and fall months.
+Plants that flower in spring will set-up bee populations for a successful year of breeding and lead to more abundant populations in summer and fall months.

 Lately, it is becoming more common to see non-native dandelions being promoted as good food for bees.
 However, this is simply not true.
 Here is why dandelions are not good for bees: